Nichole Millage

-Nichole Ann Millage (born March 27, 1977) is a former American Paralympic volleyballist (she retired in 2021 after the Tokyo Paralympics) and an Environmental Sustainability Specialist at the City of Champaign.
+Nichole Millage Faust (born March 27, 1977) is a former American Paralympic volleyballist (she retired in 2021 after the Tokyo Paralympics) and an Environmental Sustainability Specialist at the City of Champaign.

 Early life

 Millage was born in Champaign, Illinois in 1977.
-In 1995, she graduated from Centennial High School in Champaign.
+In 1995, she graduated from Champaign Centennial High School.
 She played volleyball (middle hitter) and fast pitch softball (pitcher) throughout high school.
 In 2009, she earned a business degree from the University of Central Oklahoma.
 In 2012, she earned her master's degree in Business Administration from the University of Central Oklahoma.
 Before joining the sitting volleyball team, she worked as a legal secretary at Fischer & Wozniak, P.C. in Urbana, Illinois.
 She lost her left leg below the knee at the age of 21 in a boating accident at Clinton Lake in Clinton, Illinois.
 She also sustained injuries to her left hand.